disafronov/python-logging-objects-with-schema/README.md

 - **Note**: The library does not provide a mechanism to reload the schema without restarting the application.
 This is a deliberate design decision to ensure schema consistency throughout the application lifecycle.
+- **Cache invalidation**: The library maintains two levels of caching:
+  - Path cache: If a previously found schema file is deleted, the path cache is invalidated and a new search is performed.
+If the file is recreated at the same path, the cached compiled schema will be reused (since the cache key is the absolute path).
+If the file is recreated at a different path, it will be treated as a new schema and compiled separately.
+  - Compiled schema cache: Once a schema has been compiled for a given path, the compiled result is cached for the lifetime of the process.
+Even if the schema file is deleted and recreated at the same path with different content, the old compiled schema will continue to be used until the application is restarted.

 ## Schema root key restrictions